|

-for wildlife using a pasture seed mixture.
-Log landings have been turned
+property for wildlife using a pasture seed mixture.
+Log landings have

-into grazing fields for deer, elk, butterflies and other small creatures.
+been turned into grazing fields for deer, elk, butterflies and other

-a beaver pond leveler built by Richard and Anne using ideas from a Clemson
+of a beaver pond leveler built by Richard and Anne using ideas from a

-University bulletin.
-This mechanism allows the beaver to use his pond
+Clemson University bulletin.
+This mechanism allows the beaver to use

 Wildlife species seen or heard frequently: